jquant/jai-sdk/docs/source/task/trainer.rst

 :code:`Trainer`
 ===============

-Bellow, a simple example to instanciate the Trainer class.
+Bellow, a simple example to instantiate the Trainer class.

 You'll need a name value as identifier for the database to be created.
 This value should be unique (unless you wish to overwrite an existing database).